aquaMetrics/kraken/README.md

 Note, you can add manual override values for distance to good status or bearing for each transect using the `override` function.

+## Plot

+The ellipse area is one of the outputs from the `area()` function.
+An example of plotting the ellipse and survey data:

 ``` r
 library(sf)
 library(ggplot2)